toniilic/cline/docs/mcp/README.md

 -   **Online Directories:** [https://mcpservers.org/](https://mcpservers.org/), [https://mcp.so/](https://mcp.so/), and [https://glama.ai/mcp/servers](https://glama.ai/mcp/servers)
 -   **PulseMCP:** [https://www.pulsemcp.com/](https://www.pulsemcp.com/)
 -   **YouTube Tutorial (AI-Driven Coder):** A video guide for building and using MCP servers: [https://www.youtube.com/watch?v=b5pqTNiuuJg](https://www.youtube.com/watch?v=b5pqTNiuuJg)

+## Purpose and Structure of the MCP Documentation

+The MCP documentation aims to provide a clear and comprehensive overview of the Model Context Protocol and its integration with Cline.
+It is structured to help developers understand the main concepts and components of the MCP.

+### Main Concepts and Components

+- **MCP Servers:** Small programs that expose functionalities to LLMs.
+- **Tools:** Functions that LLMs can execute.
+- **Resources:** Consistent access to read-only data.
+- **Security:** Ensuring secure interactions and data isolation.

+### Using and Integrating MCP Servers

+To use and integrate MCP servers with the project:
+1. Choose the right approach for your needs (use existing servers, customize existing servers, or build from scratch).
+2. Follow the instructions provided in the documentation to build and configure MCP servers.
+3. Use Cline's AI capabilities to simplify the building and integration process.

+### Contributing to the MCP Documentation

+We welcome contributions to the MCP documentation.
+If you have suggestions or find areas that could be enhanced, please let us know.
+You can submit changes and improvements through pull requests on the Cline GitHub repository.
+Please follow the guidelines for submitting changes and improvements to ensure consistency and quality.